Yeh Vaada Raha (film)

-Yeh Vaada Raha is a 1982 Hindi romance film starring Rishi Kapoor, Poonam Dhillon, Tina Munim, Rakhee Gulzar and Shammi Kapoor.
+Yeh Vaada Raha is a 1982 Indian Hindi-language romance film directed by Kapil Kapoor, starring Rishi Kapoor, Poonam Dhillon, Tina Munim, Rakhee Gulzar and Shammi Kapoor.
+Inspired by Danielle Steel's The Promise, this was the first Hindi movie where the lead female character is portrayed by two actresses (Poonam Dhillon and Tina Munim) through the use of plastic surgery.
+Jaya Bhaduri provided the voice for both actresses.

 Plot

 Vikram Rai Bahadur is the only son of wealthy Mrs. Sharda.
 While vacationing in Srinagar, he meets and falls in love with a singer, Sunita Sikkan.
 They make a vow to never part till death at the temple where they first met.